 The lease discount for the office space has been calculated using an interest rate of 4.75%, which approximates the incremental borrowing rate of the Center for the acquisition of the related asset at the time the lease was signed.
-Additional rent expense not reported under FASB ASC 842 for the year ended June 30, 2023, amounted to \$2,349, and consisted of variable payments for storage space and other operating expenses.
+Additional rent expense not reported under FASB ASC 842 for the year ended June 30, 2024, amounted to \$3,942, and consisted of variable payments for storage space and other operating expenses.

-9. Retirement Benefits
+10. Retirement Benefits

 The Center offers a 401(k) defined contribution retirement plan covering substantially all of its full-time employees.
 The Center's contributions to the plan are discretionary.
-The Center has elected to match employee contributions 50% of up to 6% of each covered employee's contribution to the plan for the year ended June 30, 2023.
-The Center's 2023 matching contribution and administrative expense for the plan totaled approximately \$15,100, and is included within the personnel and related costs category in the statement of functional expenses.
+The Center has elected to match employee contributions 50% of up to 6% of each covered employee's contribution to the plan for the year ended June 30, 2024.
+The Center's 2024 matching contribution and administrative expense for the plan totaled approximately \$19,500, and is included within the personnel and related costs category in the statement of functional expenses.

-10. Business and Credit Concentrations
+11. Business and Credit Concentrations

 The Center received various governmental grants throughout the year from various Federal, State, and local agencies as illustrated in the accompanying supplementary Schedule of Financial Assistance.
-Children's Services Council provided approximately 72% of the Center's fiscal 2023 governmental grant support.
+Children's Services Council provided approximately 70% of the Center's fiscal 2024 governmental grant support.

-The Center maintains its cash in bank deposit and brokerage accounts, which, at times, may exceed federally insured limits.
-Bank accounts are guaranteed by the Federal Deposit Insurance Corporation (FDIC) up to \$250,000.
-As of June 30, 2023, there was approximately \$326,000 of uninsured deposits held in saving and money market accounts.
-The Center has not experienced any losses on such accounts and management believes the Center is not exposed to any significant credit risk arising from such balances.
+The Center maintains its cash in bank, brokerage, and credit union accounts, which, at times, may exceed federally insured limits.
+Bank and brokerage accounts are insured by the Federal Deposit Insurance Corporation (FDIC) up to \$250,000.
+Credit union accounts are insured by the National Credit Union Administration (NCUA) up to \$250,000.
+As of June 30, 2024, the Center had no funds in excess of federally insured limits.

-11. Commitments and Contingencies
+12. Commitments and Contingencies

-Financial awards from Federal, State, and local governmental entities, in the form of grants, are subject to special audit.
+Financial awards from Federal, State, and local governmental entities, in the form of grants, are subject to special audits.
 Such audits could result in claims against the Center for disallowed costs or noncompliance with grantor restrictions.
 Management is not aware of any material instances of noncompliance and does not believe that the Center owes any funds with respect to disallowed costs or noncompliance with grantor restrictions.
 Accordingly, no provision has been made for any liabilities that may arise from such audits since the amounts, if any, cannot be determined at this time.

-12. Subsequent Events
+13. Subsequent Events

-The Center's management has evaluated subsequent events through January 11, 2024, the date on which the financial statements were available to be issued, and determined there were no further disclosures required to be presented in these financial statements.
+The Center's management has evaluated subsequent events through December 18, 2024, the date on which the financial statements were available to be issued, and determined there were no further disclosures required to be presented in these financial statements.

-Certified Public Accountants & Advisors 125 Butler Street • West Palm Beach, FL 33407 (561) 689-6000 • Fax (561) 689-6001 • www.holyfieldandthomas.com
+Certified Public Accountants & Advisors

+125 Butler Street • West Palm Beach, FL 33407 (561) 689-6000 • Fax (561) 689-6001 • www.holyfieldandthomas.com